CompuTec/computec-docs/appengine_versioned_docs/version-2.0/appengine-users-guide/analytical-page/overview.md

 ## Access

-After logging in to AppEngine, you can reach the option by clicking the icon in the upper-right corner of the window:
+After logging in to CompuTec AppEngine, you can reach the option by clicking the icon in the upper-right corner of the window:

 ![Access](./media/overview/analytical-page.png)